librasteve/Air/README.md

 Air
 ===

-Breathing life into the raku **HARC stack** (HTMX, Air, Red, Cro).
+Breathing life into the raku **hArc stack** (HTMX, Air, Red, Cro).

 **Air** aims to be the purest possible expression of [HTMX](https://htmx.org).

-**HARC** websites are written in functional code.
+**hArc** websites are written in functional code.
 This puts the emphasis firmly onto the content and layout of the site, rather than boilerplate markup that can often obscure the intention.

 **Air** is basically a set of libraries that produce HTML code and serve it with Cro.